mohanmg04/browser-data-extractor/README.md

 # browser-data-extractor

-Browser data extraction and forensic analysis for authorized security research and laboratory environments.
+Browser password extraction for authorized security research and laboratory environments.

 ---

 ## Overview

-`chrome_xtract.py` is a Python-based forensic extractor for Chromium-based browsers on Windows.
-It extracts stored credentials, cookies, browsing history, bookmarks, saved cards, and download records from browser profiles — supporting both legacy DPAPI (v10) and App-Bound Encryption (v20 / ABE) introduced in Chrome 127+.
+`chrome_xtract.py` is a Python-based password extractor for Windows that supports Google Chrome and Mozilla Firefox.
+It decrypts and extracts saved credentials from browser profiles — handling both legacy DPAPI (v10) and App-Bound Encryption (v20 / ABE) introduced in Chrome 127+.

 > **For authorized penetration testing, red team operations, and security research only.**
 > Do not use on systems you do not own or have explicit written permission to test.